jm33-m0/emp3r0r/README.md

 what makes emp3r0r different? well, first of all, its the first C2 framework that targets Linux platform, and you can use basically any other tools through it. if you need more reasons to try it out, check [features](./FEATURES.md)

-the name *emp3r0r* comes from [empire](https://github.com/BC-SECURITY/Empire/) project
+emp3r0r also has complete [**python3.9 support**](https://github.com/jm33-m0/emp3r0r/wiki/Write-modules-for-emp3r0r#python), that is less than 7MB with necessary third party packages such as `requests` and `mysql`

-currently emp3r0r has limited Windows support
+Windows support is experimental, improve it if you need it

 ----------